 Qatar’s population increased from 1.6 million people in December 2010 to 2.6 million in December 2018, reflecting the large number of migrant workers flooding into Qatar since the World Cup was announced.

 Between December 2010 (when the World Cup was awarded to Qatar) and February 2014, 717 migrant workers from India had died in Qatar.

-A 135 page report by international law firm DLA Piper commissioned by the Qatar government confirmed that almost 1000 migrant workers had died in Qatar in 2012 and 2013 alone.
+A 135 page report by international law firm DLA Piper commissioned by the Qatari government confirmed that almost 1000 migrant workers in Qatar had died in 2012 and 2013 alone.
 That’s more than one per week.
 Some died of workplace accidents, some died of cardiac arrest brought on by extreme heat, and 28 were ruled as suicides.

 According to the Nepali government, 1426 Nepali workers had passed away in Qatar between 2009 and 2019.

 Gulf News reported earlier this year that various human rights organisations have accused Qatar of covering up the deaths of a further 1200 migrant workers.